Away With The Steiners

 Red dates and yellow dates at the market.

-11. Kulfi or ice block – Food in Jaisalmer
+11. Kulfi Ice Block: Food in Jaisalmer

 Kulfi is a type of traditional Indian dessert.
-It differs from ice cream in that it is made with dairy and un-churned, so it has a more solid finish when frozen.
-And it is delicious.
+It differs from ice cream in that it is made with dairy and un-churned, so it has a more solid finish when frozen – and it is delicious.

 If you haven’t yet tried Kulfi this is a worthwhile (and cooling) food in Jaisalmer to try.

-12. Lal Maas – Curry – Food in Jaisalmer
+12. Lal Maas – Curry: Food in Jaisalmer

 Although, much of the listed food in Jaisalmer are vegetarian options, meat has always been a significant part of food culture and celebrations in north India.